 What is the personal statement and what should I address?

-This statement should convey your interest in the field and be three to four pages long, typed and double-spaced.
-Care should be taken to submit a clear, concise and well‐written essay.
-Writing is a core competency for the Master of Communication Management and the personal statement should reflect this.
-The statement should answer the following questions:
+This statement should convey your interest in the field and be three to four pages long, typed, and double-spaced.
+Care should be taken to submit a clear, concise, and well‐written essay.
+Writing is a core competency for the Master of Communication Management, and the personal statement should reflect this.
+The statement should incorporate the answers to the following prompts:

 What type of writing sample is required?

 The writing may take various forms: a report for your organization, press releases for clients, news articles, a set of substantial memos to your superiors successfully arguing for a particular position, or an academic paper for a college or university course.
 The writing sample should not exceed 10 pages.

 How many letters of recommendation are needed and from whom?